image bio

 If you’re hoping to conceive soon or if you think you may be pregnant, you’re probably curious as to when your due date might be.
 There are a few ways to determine an estimated due date based on your menstrual cycle.

-On average it takes about 40 weeks for a baby to fully develop in the womb, although a normal pregnancy can range from 38 to 42 weeks.
-When you’re given a due date, you’re being given an estimate of what day your baby will complete its gestation and be ready to enter the world, AKA your baby’s birth date!
+On average it takes about 40 weeks for a baby to fully develop in the womb, although a normal pregnancy can range from 38 to 42 weeks.1 When you’re given a due date, you’re being given an estimate of what day your baby will complete its gestation and be ready to enter the world, AKA your baby’s birth date!
 The due date is an important marker for yourself and your healthcare provider to appropriately prepare for and monitor your baby.
-Having a due date in mind can give you an estimate of when you’ll need to have everything prepared to bring your baby home, and ensure that your baby is developing properly in the womb.
+Having a due date in mind can give you an estimate of when you’ll need to have everything prepared to bring your baby home, and ensure that your baby is developing properly in the womb.2

 We’ll talk more about how due dates are calculated later, but first let's talk about what ovulation has to do with it.
 Ovulation, as you might remember, is the period of time in which an egg is released from an ovary and awaits fertilization.
-There is about a six-day window every month when the chances of conceiving are the highest.
-If sperm is present and fertilizes the egg, conception has occurred!
+There is about a six-day window every month when the chances of conceiving through sexual intercourse or other means are the highest.3 If sperm is present and fertilizes the egg, conception has occurred!
 If all goes well, an embryo will continue to grow for the next 38 to 42 weeks.
-Ovulation is the starting point for conception where sperm and egg meet, and therefore is one of the closest ways to pinpoint when the expected due date will be.
+Ovulation is the starting point for conception where sperm and egg meet, and therefore is a great start for a pregnancy due date calculator.
+How soon after ovulation can you test for pregnancy?

-How soon will a pregnancy test actually show a positive result?
+Are you wondering “How Early Can I Take a Pregnancy Test?”
 It’s important to wait an appropriate amount of time after ovulation to take a pregnancy test so that you aren’t given a false result.
 Most early detection pregnancy tests can give you an accurate result up to five days before your period is supposed to start!
-Depending on how long your cycle usually is, this would be around nine or so days after you ovulate.
+Depending on your typical cycle length, this would be around nine or so days after you ovulate.
 If you want to know when you’re ovulating, use ovulation tests to track luteinizing hormone (the ovulation hormone) in your urine!
 There are also some signs of ovulation you may notice, such as bloating, egg white discharge, and ovulation pain.

 So how is the due date actually calculated?
 There are a few ways to estimate a due date:

-Knowing the date of conception and/or ovulation
+Knowing the Date of Conception and/or Ovulation

 Find out other ways to track ovulation.